sjdv1982/seamless/installation.md

 ## Comparison between installation methods

-This paragraph is in case the quick installation does not work for you, or for advanced use cases.
+This paragraph is in case the quick installation does not work for you, or if you want to know first what you are doing.

 There are three methods to run Seamless.
 Below, each of the three methods is briefly explained.
 The section after provides installation instructions for each of the methods.

-1. The easiest method is to run Seamless inside Docker containers.
+1. The easiest method is to run Seamless inside Docker containers (the quick installation above).
 With command-line tools such as `seamless-jupyter`, `seamless-bash` and `seamless-ipython` you can create new Docker containers where you can import Seamless into Jupyter, IPython, etc.

     This method will work under any platform where you can install Docker, conda and bash.
 It has been tested under macOS and Linux.
 It should also work under Windows with MSYS2.